Skip to main content

 Getting query data

-The variable $response helps get information about the query and the server response
+The $response variable helps to obtain data about the request and server response

 Result format: